How Strength Training Benefits Your Golf Game

 The core is the powerhouse of the body.
 It stabilizes pretty much all of your movements, which is why it’s key to balance, injury prevention and, of course, a more fluid, consistent swing.

-“A strong, stable core gives you the foundation to hit the ball farther without exerting as much energy,” said Nosel.
+“A strong, stable core gives you the foundation to hit the ball farther without exerting as much energy,” says Nosel.
 “Plus, it protects your spine and helps safely transfer power from the lower to the upper body during your swing.”

 Rotational core exercises — moves that strengthen the core by rotating the torso — are particularly beneficial for golfers.
 Rotational power is what allows you to stay stable while you fully coil and uncoil during your swing.
 TRX suspension straps (available in all three of CA’s fitness clubs) offer plenty of possibilities for building rotational strength, including the ‘TRX Golf Swing’ move (learn how to do it here).